parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 of programs, with source code, to serve files and retrieve files.
 Files are transferred using a basic 'chunked' protocol.

 The point of the tutorial is to demonstrate how to use the CCNx Portal API.
 With this as an example, you should be able to understand how you could apply the API to your own application.

 After building, the demo consists of 2 programs:

-* `simpleFileTransferTutorial_Server`: Serves files out of a directory.
+* `ccnxSimpleFileTransfer_Server`: Serves files out of a directory.
-* `simpleFileTransferTutorial_Client`: Lists and retrieves files from the server.
+* `ccnxSimpleFileTransfer_Client`: Lists and retrieves files from the server.

 REQUIREMENTS
 ------------